emmatey/day-sheet-maker/README.md

 *The menu to configure roles.*

-# 2. What are time blocks
+# 2. What are time blocks?
 A ‘Time Block’ is a range of time of arbitrary duration and name.
 The application stores the time blocks you define, and then can then measure the total labor hours which ‘overlap’ with these ranges.

 For example, if I define a time block from 5am to 10am and I have three employees,